MoonRivers21/taskAppFilament/README.md

     - Many Quick Actions
     - CRUD Functions
     - Task records belongs to Authorize Owner
-    - All action button are applied LaravelPolicies
+    - All action button are relying on LaravelPolicies

 <br>